U.S. refiner Valero granted Jones Act waiver after Colonial outage -sources

-U.S. refiner Valero Energy Corp (VLO.N) was granted a Jones Act waiver, sources familiar with the matter said on Thursday, after a cyberattack shut the Colonial Pipeline late last week, creating a fuel crunch in several parts of the U.S. Southeast and Northeast.
+(Reuters) - U.S. refiner Valero Energy Corp was granted a Jones Act waiver, sources familiar with the matter said on Thursday, after a cyberattack shut the Colonial Pipeline late last week, creating a fuel crunch in several parts of the U.S. Southeast and Northeast.

 The Jones Act requires goods moved between U.S. ports to be carried by ships built domestically and staffed by U.S. crews.
 A waiver allows foreign vessels to ship petroleum products from the Gulf Coast to East Coast ports in the United States.

-Refiners Marathon Petroleum (MPC.N) and Citgo also requested waivers, the sources said on Thursday.
+Refiners Marathon Petroleum and Citgo also requested waivers, the sources said on Thursday.

 Citgo and Valero did not immediately respond to a request for comment.
 Marathon declined to comment.